manumafe98/MyObsidianNotes/Python/Python Installation and Ide's.md

 python3 --version
 ```

-If you want a more updated version you can use the update and upgrade commands that correspond to your linux distro.
+If you want a more updated version you can use the update and upgrade commands that correspond to your Linux distro.

 ## IDE'S
 An integrated development environment (IDE) is a software application that helps programmers develop software code efficiently.